HammerOfSteel/theCK/Amelia/readme.md

 - Refusal - Amelia's initial reluctance due to the fear of the unknown.

-- Meeting with the Mentor - Introduction to Prof. Hawthorne.
+- Meeting with the Mentor - Introduction to one of three mentors based on points combination, introduction of this mentor and her background and building up their relationship.
+We also need to keep the story going with friends and exploring Cornwall a little.
+There is also a 4th mentor possible from having very high OC scores.

 - Crossing the Threshold - Amelia moves to Plymouth.